 Undine–beautiful, vain, spoiled, ambitious, and selfish–likes to get her way.
 Her parents are used to giving in to her harsh consequences to themselves.
 She believes she is entitled to a rich, luxurious lifestyle and intends to live it to the fullest.

-Rising on the back of better-situated friends and the consumerist society, Undine favors immediate and quickly acquired satisfaction.
+Undine favors immediate and quickly acquired satisfaction by rising on the back of better-situated friends and the consumerist society.
 She marries Ralph, intellectually her superior, a member of an old respected New York family.
 Undine has a son but no interest in him.

 Ralph comes from a comfortable financial position, and there are no expectations that he will work for a living.
 However, he is no match for Undine’s constant and growing materialistic demands.